 [Resident]: So what, how did they determine there's five applications?

-Well we did an experimental study in the porcine model in my lab and saw that sometimes the thickness of the atrium is such that up to five or six applications are usually necessary.
+Well we did actually an experimental study in the porcine model in our - my lab and we saw that sometimes the thickness of the atrium is such that up - up to five or six applications are usually necessary.

 [Resident]: And do you move it?

 So at the end of this application, we are going to confirm entry block.
-In this case, patient is still in A-fib so we cannot do exit block or we will confirm entry block, provided that they are sensing to what is operational.
+In this case, patient is still in AFib so we cannot do exit block, but we will confirm entry block, provided that our sensing tool is operational.

 [Resident]: How many seconds does that run?

 We let it run until…..

 There’s an algorithm that changes the sound and that’s how I know.
 So this is number three, you can see nice charring - that's what we want to see.
 We’re going to put another application, number four.
 So once this is completed, it will allow us to have a complete right pulmonary vein isolation, en bloc.

 [Resident]: You're going in the same area, you’re not moving it from side to side?